Cyprus holiday deals – find the best offers online at Holidayguru.ie!

 The most popular destinations for a Cyprus holiday

-In the heart of the island is the capital Nicosia.
+In the heart of the island is Nicosia, the capital of Cyprus.
 What makes this city special is that it is divided into two parts.
-One side is inhabited by the Greeks, the other by the Turks.
-It is definitely worth visiting the wall surrounding the Old Town.
-Stretching out for miles, and still very well-preserved.
+One side is inhabited by the Greek Cypriots, the other by Turkish Cypriots.
+It is definitely worth visiting the wall surrounding the Old Town, which stretches out for miles and is still very well-preserved.
 Make sure to check out the Freedom Monument.
 The city’s numerous boutiques and shops are located on the famous Ledra Street, which leads you to the Green Line.
 If you are in Nicosia, you can not avoid looking at the archbishop’s palace.
 Other attractions include the Cyprus Museum, the Icon Museum and the Omeriye Mosque.